ThomasBork/raevespillet/README.md

 Card images can be found in bin/Debug/images/Output/

-Print outs can be found in bin/Debug/images/Prints/
+Printouts can be found in bin/Debug/images/Prints/